Mhmd-Husseini/real-estate-client/README.md

 <!-- How to run -->
 <img src="./readme/title6.svg"/>

-> To set up Lebanon RealEstate Insights locally, follow these steps:
+> To set up Lebanon RealEstate Insights Website locally, follow these steps:

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Before you begin, ensure you have met the following requirements for the website:
 * npm
   ```sh
   npm install npm@latest -g